Mbanks1/sensible-bots-/README.md

 # DRINK - BOTS !!! #
 ## Mix up your cocktail palet with drink bots and recieve some useful advice while doing so!
 A cocktail recipe randomizer, with some delightful ideas!

-### here is my wireframe.
-As you will see the finished product is quite different.
-Before I taught my bots to be master mixologist, all they provided was some sensible advice.
+### Here is my wireframe.
+As you will see, my finished product is somewhat different.
+Before I taught my bots to be master mixologist, I only planned on them offering sensible advice

 ![Psuedo + wireframe](https://imgur.com/PaqAafW.png)

 ### drink bots is fun tool that makes itself useful by providing creative drink ideas.
 In order to interact with Drink-Bots, Enter how you are feeling in the input feild and drink bots will generate a random cocktail recipe that also comes with a little advice !